pcmichaud/rise/README.md

 * [py](py/): contains all python programs and notebooks that generate also inputs as well as tables and figures in paper.

-* [data](data/): described above. contains all data used in paper. the folder clean will contain stata datasets created by the programs.
+* data: once unzipped, described above. contains all data used in paper. the folder clean will contain stata datasets created by the programs.

 * [params](params/): contains parameter files that are produced from do and py programs as well as settings to run the model.

-* [figures](figures/) and [tables](tables/): these are empty but upon execution contain the outputs from do and py programs.
+* [figures](figures/): empty but upon execution contain the outputs from do and py programs.

 * [src](src/): contains the source fortran files to run the model

 * [runtime](runtime/): contains the executables, once make has been run.

-* [lib](lib/): contains two libraries used by the fortran programs: [dcdflib](https://person.hst.aau.dk/magnus/pkgsrc-kolga/math/dcdflib.f/), which is a statistical library and [newuoa](https://en.wikipedia.org/wiki/NEWUOA) which contains the optimization routines.
+* [libs](libs/): contains two libraries used by the fortran programs: [dcdflib](https://person.hst.aau.dk/magnus/pkgsrc-kolga/math/dcdflib.f/), which is a statistical library and [newuoa](https://en.wikipedia.org/wiki/NEWUOA) which contains the optimization routines.

 ## Compilation of Fortran Code